-The ScrewAttack name is familiar to most gamers who have actively been a part of internet culture since 2006.
-Many fans were first introduced to the brand when they debuted their original Top 10 lists on a site called GameTrailers (which only recently shut down).
-Since then, ScrewAttack has emerged as a major force in the industry, hosting a variety of original and third-party partner content on their site.
+The ScrewAttack name is familiar to most gamers who have been a part of internet culture since 2006.
+Many were first introduced to the brand when they debuted their original Top 10 lists on a site called GameTrailers.
+Since then, ScrewAttack has emerged as a major force in the industry; hosting a variety of original and third-party partner content on their site.

-One other thing the folks at ScrewAttack are known for is an annual event called the ScrewAttack Gaming Convention, aka SGC, aka “The Biggest Party in Gaming.”
-(Fun fact: The name “ScrewAttack” comes from a popular attack upgrade given to protagonist Samus Aran in one of Nintendo’s most popular franchises, the Metroid series.)
+One other thing the folks at ScrewAttack are known for is an annual event called the ScrewAttack Gaming Convention; aka SGC, aka “The Biggest Party in Gaming”.
+(Fun fact: The name “ScrewAttack” comes from a popular attack upgrade given to protagonist Samus Aran.
+She is from one of Nintendo’s most popular franchises, the Metroid series.)
 The first SGC was held in 2009 and shuffled around various venues in Dallas, Texas for a number of years.
 This year, after ScrewAttack became a part of the Rooster Teeth family of content, the event was moved to the JW Marriott in Austin, just two blocks from RTX.

-SGC is primarily known for 3 things: A large 24-hour free-to-play arcade, the “ScrewAttack vs.” panel where they compete in a tournament of games against other popular video game personalities, and their annual rave party.
-This year’s rave was packed, with attendees having to stand shoulder to shoulder listening to live music from game-themed artists such as Dj CUTMAN (who takes his name from a robotic villain in the Mega Man series).
+SGC is primarily known for 3 things: A large 24-hour free-to-play arcade; the “ScrewAttack vs.” panel where they compete in a tournament of games against other popular video game personalities; and their annual rave party.
+This year’s rave was packed.
+In fact, attendees were standing shoulder to shoulder listening to live music from game-themed artists; including Dj CUTMAN (who takes his name from a robotic villain in the Mega Man series).
 At one point, a huge conga line was formed, as if party-goers weren’t already having enough fun just hanging out in good company with great music.